codesandbox/sandpack/website/docs/docs/advanced-usage/hooks.md

 :::success Congrats!
 You can now build your own sandpack-aware components on top of the sandpack custom hooks.
 The final piece of the puzzle is to understand the `sandpack-client`, the framework agnostic library that we use to manage the access to the bundler.
 :::

+## useSandpackClient

+It registers a new sandpack client and returns its instance, listeners, and dispatch function.
+Using it when creating a custom component to interact directly with the client is recommended.
+For other cases, use `useSandpack` instead.

+## useSandpackTheme

+It exposes the `theme` object configured on `SandpackContext` and contains an `id` to ensure uniqueness for custom themes.
+This `theme` object is responsible for distributing all the style configurations for the component thee.

+## useTranspiledCode

+It returns the transpile module from the bundler, the same one evaluated inside it.